raviranjan020715/Working-with-MySQL-using-Python/README.md

 # Working with MySQL using Python

-This work includes MySQL operations such as writing queries to preform various operations like creating table or extracting data from a table using Python.
+This work includes MySQL operations such as writing queries to preform various operations like creating a table, creating a database, inserting values in a table, extracting data from a table using Python.

 ## Used By